Architects: Crone Partners

 Developer/ Contractor: Good Constructions

-Photographs: Derek Swalwell & Peter Clarke
+Photographs: Derek Swalwell & Peter Clarke, Courtesy of Crone Partners

+From the architect.
 Embracing the challenge of a relatively tight inner suburban location, and restrictive building envelope, the designers worked closely with the client to rationalise their “wish list” into a concise and deliverable brief.
 The outcome is a dramatic architectural statement, which has already demonstrated the flexibility to adapt to the constantly changing lives of the family it was designed for.

 Both the practical and aspirational desires of the client have been delivered in a considered and cleverly articulated package; this realisation is the outcome of a dedicated and rewarding collaboration between architect and the client / builder.
 This functional and beautiful dwelling goes beyond the prosaic and operates on every level as a flexible family home which centres on the notion of blurring the line between interior and exterior.

 Proportionally comfortable in its street context, the Good House is immediately identifiable as something quite different from those surrounding it.
 The building’s finely detailed, bold rectilinear form is set back from the street amidst a carpet of natural ground cover.
 Entrance down the side of the house is made via a subtle path formed from old railway sleepers embedded into the ground.